-Plenty of people believe that sativa strains will help them feel more alert and focused.
-There is also the matter of the entourage effect, which refers to how cannabinoids, terpenes, and flavonoids may combine to result in a different kind of high, ranging from euphoria to relaxation.
+Many people assume that sativa strains would improve their alertness and attention.
+There’s also the entourage effect, which describes how cannabinoids, terpenes, and flavonoids interact to produce a variety of effects ranging from euphoria to relaxation.

-The following are weed strains that are considered to be the best to study to:
+The following weed strains are said to be the greatest for studying:

-- Blue Dream: A classic for good reason, Blue Dream is a sativa-dominant hybrid that can make nearly any activity more enjoyable — and studying is no exception.
-Many describe the high as being uplifting and relaxing, but also as cerebral and invigorating.
+- Blue Dream: Blue Dream is a sativa-dominant hybrid that may make virtually any activity more pleasurable, even studying.
+The high is described as uplifting and soothing, as well as intellectual and stimulating.

-- Ringo’s Gift: Named after its original breeder, CBD-enthusiast Laurence Ringo, this strain is loaded with a CBD content of nearly 10 percent and typically has less than 7 percent THC.
-This strain is especially great for individuals with a low tolerance to THC, or those who simply want to chill out without an intense body high.
+- Ringo’s Gift: This strain, named after its original grower, CBD enthusiast Laurence Ringo, has a CBD concentration of over 10 percent and generally has less than 7 percent THC.
+This strain is especially good for people who have a low tolerance to THC or who just want to relax without getting a strong body high.